 - Request a reference number from the operator, this will help you track the status and resolution of your request.

-According to the Municipal Code of Chicago, "Every owner, lessee, tenant, occupant or other person having charge of any building or lot of ground abutting upon any public way or public space shall remove the snow and ice from the sidewalk..."
+According to the City of Chicago Municipal Code, "Every owner, lessee, tenant, occupant or other person having charge of any building or lot of ground abutting upon any public way or public space shall remove the snow and ice from the sidewalk..."

 It is everyone's responsibility to make sure the sidewalks are clear of snow and ice.
 We are all pedestrians and benefit from having a safe, clear, and continuous path to travel.

 If the snow stops falling before 4 p.m. you have three hours to clear except on Sunday.

 If the snow stops falling after 4 p.m. or on Sunday, you have to clear before 10 a.m. on the next day.